memgraph/docs/docs/tutorials/implement-custom-query-module-in-python.md

 import the `mgp` module.
 For the write procedure we will use the `@write_proc` decorator.

-The goal of this procedure is to expand the data model by a given country and city.
+The goal of this write procedure is to expand the data model by a given country and city.
 The new `City` node should get properties that it shares with the other cities in that country, such as `country`, `local_currency` and `local_currency_code`.

 Let's name the procedure `new_city`.
 The procedure needs to receive the following arguments in order to create two new nodes and connect them: